Farmers & Growers

 Food Safety Modernization Act: Produce Safety Rule

-The Produce Safety Rule of the Food Safety Modernization Act (FSMA) was implemented in January 2016.
-The rule establishes science-based minimum standards for the safe growing, harvesting, packing, and holding of fresh fruits and vegetables.
-This is the first comprehensive federal regulation to be applied to the produce growing industry.
+The Produce Safety Rule of the Food Safety Modernization Act (FSMA) outlines science-based minimum standards for the safe growing, harvesting, packing, and holding of fresh fruits and vegetables.

-In Connecticut, the Rule will be implemented by the Connecticut Department of Agriculture (DoAg).
+In Connecticut, the compliance activities related to the Rule are the jurisdiction of the Connecticut Department of Agriculture (DoAg).

 Farmers preparing to comply with the Rule, and/or choosing to make safe production and handling a business priority may want to: